learntocloud/learn-to-cloud/phase3/README.md

  [100DaysOfCloud](https://github.com/100DaysOfCloud/100DaysOfCloudIdeas) | A list of many projects to do |
  Create a script that will deploy an ubuntu VM | You provide a name and region |
  Deploy a [ghost blog](https://ghost.org/docs/install/) | Blogs are great for you to document your learning, here's [mine](https:madebygps.com), deployed on Azure :) |

+## Things you should be able familiar with at the end of this phase

+- TODO

+## Certifications you might want to look into

+- TODO

 ## What's next